NatronGitHub/Natron/Documentation/source/_prefs.rst

 **Aggressive caching**

-When checked, Natron will cache the output of all images rendered by all nodes, regardless of their "Force caching" parameter.
+When checked, Natron will cache the output of all images rendered by all nodes, regardless of their “Force caching” parameter.
 When enabling this option you need to have at least 8GiB of RAM, and 16GiB is recommended.

-If not checked, Natron will only cache the nodes which have multiple outputs, or their parameter "Force caching" checked or if one of its output has its settings panel opened.
+If not checked, Natron will only cache the nodes which have multiple outputs, or their parameter “Force caching” checked or if one of its output has its settings panel opened.

 **Maximum amount of RAM memory used for caching (% of total RAM)**

 This setting indicates the percentage of the total RAM which can be used by the memory caches.
+This system has 16.00 GiB of RAM.

 **System RAM to keep free (% of total RAM)**